 Inside Gore Vidal’s Cliffside Palace of Sex, Scandal, and Celebrity

 Susan Sarandon found out she was pregnant by the pool.
 Princess Margaret visited.
-So did Hillary Clinton.
-And now Vidal’s Italian home, La Rondinaia, is up for sale.
+Now Kevin Spacey will play Vidal in a biopic set in Rome and Vidal’s Italian home, La Rondinaia.

 The painting had once hung above Gore Vidal’s bed at his home, La Rondinaia, in Ravello on Italy’s Amalfi coast.
 And later, the painting was the last thing Vidal would look at, at night, as he took an electronic chair-lift to the top of his staircase of his Hollywood Hills home.